frconor-ebook/meditations/_posts/2025-05-20-presence-of-god.md

 "For you are my refuge, a strong tower against the enemy.
 Let me dwell in your tent forever!
 Oh, to be safe under the shelter of your wings!"
 (Ps.
 61:3-4).

-It\'s a very good thing to try and have little aspirations, little phrases, that suit us for different situations or places, our feelings, our ups and downs, that can lead us to pray.
+It\'s a very good thing to try and have little aspirations, little phrases that suit us for different situations, or places, or feelings, or ups and downs, that can lead us to pray.
 They can be phrases from well-known prayers, like "our sweetness and our hope"---a phrase we find in the *Hail, Holy Queen.*

 It could be a phrase from some words of the Mass: "Do not look on my sins, O Lord, but on the faith of your children."
-"Lord, have mercy, Christ have mercy."
+"Lord, have mercy.
+Christ, have mercy."

 They could be some aspiration to Our Lady: Queen of peace, Help of Christians, Refuge of sinners, Morning Star.